Editor of Alabama newspaper calls for the Ku Klux Klan to 'night ride again'

 "If we could get the Klan to go up there and clean out D.C., we'd all been better off," he told the Montgomery Advertiser.
 "We'll get the hemp ropes out, loop them over a tall limb and hang all of them."

-"This socialist-communist ideology sounds good to the ignorant, the uneducated, and the simple-minded people," it reads.
+"This socialist-communist ideology sounds good to the ignorant, the uneducated, and the simple-minded people," he wrote.

-The editorial sparked outrage after it was shared on Twitter by Chip Brownlee, a journalist for the Alabama Political Reporter.
+The editorial led to outrage after it was shared on Twitter by Chip Brownlee, a journalist for the Alabama Political Reporter.
 Brownlee told NBC News he is familiar with the Democrat-Reporter and decided to post a picture of the editorial because he "thought other people needed to see it, too."

 "As an editor, seeing that type of dangerous language in a newspaper is disturbing," he said.
 "I think sunlight is the best disinfectant."